 - Prohibition of products that would otherwise be considered medical devices or over-the-counter drugs, such as nasal sprays, eye drops and metered-dose inhalers

-DCC launched a series of online resources today to assist the public with understanding the steps and timeline required for regular rulemaking, how to share feedback on the proposed changes, and a template that can be used to submit public comments.
+DCC launched a series of online resources today to assist the public with understanding the steps and timeline required for regular rulemaking, and how to share feedback on the proposed changes.
 DCC also held a webinar on Thursday, March 3, with information about the rulemaking process and a high-level preview of proposed regulatory changes.
 The webinar slide deck is available on the DCC website and a recording can be viewed on the DCC YouTube page.
 It is anticipated that the proposed regulations will become effective in fall 2022, if approved.

 # # #

 We launched new online resources to assist you with understanding the rulemaking process, proposed changes and how you can share your feedback.